-- A minimum of 72 hours beyond the bachelor's degree, excluding credit for the master's thesis (FDSC 500 or equivalent), is required.
-Of this, 24 hours must be FDSC 600 Doctoral Research/Dissertation. - A candidate for a doctoral degree must complete a minimum of 24 hrs of graduate coursework beyond the master's degree (exclusive of FDSC 600), which is a prerequisite for entry into most doctoral programs.
-For students without a master's degree, the candidate must complete a minimum of 48 hrs of graduate coursework beyond the baccalaureate degree (exclusive of FDSC 600).
-A minimum of 12 of the 24 hrs, or 30 of the 48 hrs, must be graded A-F. - A minimum of 6 hrs of the student's coursework must be taken in UT courses at the 600 level, exclusive of FDSC 600. - A minimum of 6 hours of courses for graduate credit must be taken outside the FDSC Department. - All students must complete FDSC 601 (2 hours) and are expected to attend departmental seminars during their PhD program.
-One credit hour of PLSC 525 or ANSC 525 must be taken before admission to candidacy. - All students are required to complete at least 6 hours from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 541, FDSC 590, and FDSC 618. - All students are required to complete at least 6 hours of graduate level statistics courses. - Coursework taken prior to admission to a doctoral program may be used up to 24 credit hrs toward the degree, as determined by the student's GAC.
+- A minimum of 72 hrs beyond the bachelor's degree, excluding credit for the MS thesis (FDSC 500 or equivalent), is required.
+Of this, 24 hrs must be FDSC 600 Doctoral Research/Dissertation. - A candidate for a doctoral degree must complete a minimum of 24 hrs of graduate coursework beyond the master's degree (exclusive of FDSC 600), which is a prerequisite for entry into most doctoral programs.
+For students without a MS degree, the candidate must complete a minimum of 48 hrs of graduate coursework beyond the baccalaureate degree (exclusive of FDSC 600).
+A minimum of 12 of the 24 hrs, or 30 of the 48 hrs, must be graded A-F. - A minimum of 6 hrs of the student's coursework must be taken in UT courses at the 600 level, exclusive of FDSC 600. - A minimum of 6 hrs of courses for graduate credit must be taken outside the FDSC Department. - All students must complete FDSC 601 (2 hrs) and are expected to attend departmental seminars during their PhD program.
+One credit hr of PLSC 525 or ANSC 525 must be taken before admission to candidacy. - All students are required to complete at least 6 hrs from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 541, FDSC 590, FDSC 618, and FDSC 691 (FDSC 601 cannot be counted for this requirement). - All students are required to complete at least 6 hrs of graduate level statistics courses.

+Coursework taken prior to admission to a doctoral program may be used up to 24 hrs toward the degree, as determined by the student's GAC.
 Although the courses are used as part of the requirements toward the degree and are listed on the admission to candidacy, they are not official transfer courses and are not placed on the student's UT transcript (see section "Transfer of Credits from Previous Graduate Courses" on page 25).

 Advisory committee.
 The major professor directs the student's dissertation research and chairs the GAC.
 The student and the major professor identify a GAC composed of at least four members.
 At least two of GAC members must be UT tenured or tenure-track faculty.
 At least two members shall have an appointment in FDSC.
-At least one member must be an expert from another academic unit of UTK or another institution.
-Details of dissertation committee appointment can be found on the GS website (https://gradschool.utk.edu/formscentral/admission-to-candidacy-doctoral-degree/).
+At least one member must be an expert from another academic unit of UTK or another institution and must be approved by the Graduate School Dean.
+Details of dissertation committee appointment can be found in the Academic Catalog on Academic Policies and Requirements for Graduate Students (https://catalog.utk.edu/content.php?catoid=44&navoid=8606).
 The chair, co-chair, and members of the GAC must be approved by FDSC Department Head and verified by the Dean of GS.

 The GAC should be formed during the student's first year of doctoral study.
 Subject to Graduate Council policies and individual program requirements, the GAC must approve all coursework applied toward the degree, certify the student's mastery of the major field and any cognate fields, assist the student in conducting research, and recommend the dissertation for approval and acceptance by the GS.
-Once a GAC is established, graduate students are expected to hold GAC meetings at least once a year to report academic and research progresses and seek for input and advice from the GAC.
+Once a GAC is established, graduate students are expected to hold GAC meetings at least once a year to report academic and research progress and seek for input and advice from the GAC.
 Any changes of the GAC must be approved by the FDSC Department Head and the Dean of GS.